theoricus/theoricus/README.md

   the [options] [params]

 Options:
   -n, --new       Creates a new app
   -g, --generate  Generates a new model, view or controller
   -d, --destroy   Destroys a new model, view, or controller
   -s, --start     Starts app in dev mode at localhost
   -c, --compile   Compiles app in dev mode
   -r, --release   Releases app for production
   -p, --preview   Releases app for production at localhost
   -v, --version   Shows theoricus version
   -h, --help      Shows this help screen
-  --rf            Use with -g for deleting the whole folder
-  --src           Use with -n for use a specific theoricus version
+  --rf            Use with -d [view|mvc] for deleting the whole view folder --src           Use with -n for use a specific theoricus version

 Examples: